Nur123321/assignment1-student-management/README.md

 honors status checking, and a clear `toString()` representation.

 ### Course Class
-The `Course` class represents a course and demonstrates composition by storing an array of `Student` objects.
+The `Course` class represents a cour      se and demonstrates composition by storing an array of `Student` objects.
 It can add students, calculate average GPA, and find the student with the highest credits.